Skip to main content

 The network effect

-Each contribution makes the network more valuable:
+Each contribution makes the network more useful:

-• More hotspots means more coverage
+• More hotspots means more places covered

 • More coverage attracts more users